 Kief and the related variations of hash tends to have a much greater THC percentage, coming in between 35-55%.
 Kief itself tends to be on the low end of this spectrum, while refined products like Bubble Hash tend to test towards the top.

-Concentrated extracts like shatter, budder, and rosin tend to have even higher THC concentrations between 60-80%.
+Concentrated extracts like shatter, budder, and rosin tend to have even higher THC concentrations between 60-80%, sometimes more.
 Note that blonder concentrates tend to be stronger than darker concentrates, and more translucent products like sap and rosin are often stronger than more opaque products like budder and wax.

-Once you know your THC %, we can do some simple math to calculate the mg of THC per gram.
+Once you know your THC %, we can do some simple math to calculate the milligrams (mg) of THC per gram.

-Many patients who medicate throughout the day do so with a THC dosage around 20 mg per dose.
-This dose would normally require a fairly high volume of cannabis if you are using imprecise decarboxylation or you are consuming your cannabis in inefficient ways.
+Many patients who medicate throughout the day do so with a THC dosage of around 20 mg per dose.
+That said, it will depend on the patient and their tolerance as not all people will be able to start there.
+The best rule of thumb for medicating with cannabis edibles is to start low and go slow.
+If you’ve never tried an edible before, 5mg or below is probably a good place to start and work your way up from there.
+The 20mg dose previously mentioned would normally require a fairly high volume of cannabis if you are using imprecise decarboxylation or you are consuming your cannabis in inefficient ways.

 For example, it is estimated that upwards of 70% of available THC is lost in the process of smoking cannabis in joint form.

-With fully decarboxylated weed, a 20mg dose can be achieved with one tenth of a gram of cannabis (assuming the starting material has a THC concentration of 20%).
-This is a very small amount of material which is easily managed.
+With fully decarboxylated weed, a 20mg dose can be achieved with one-tenth of a gram of cannabis (assuming the starting material has a THC concentration of 20%).
+This is a very small amount of material that is easily managed.

-This reduction in costs is life changing for patients who have previously needed to use large amounts to get the same results.
-At effective doses this small, it becomes easy to slip the cannabis into fun treats and regular meals, without ever having to worry about an overwhelming taste.
+This reduction in costs is life-changing for patients who have previously needed to use large amounts to get the same results.
+With small, effective doses it becomes easy to add cannabis into fun treats and regular meals, without ever having to worry about the overwhelming taste of marijuana.

-Once you know the THC content of your material, proper dosing is as simple as weighing out the amount of plant material that contains the amount of THC you’re looking for.
-Long term cannabis patients who are new to the process of total decarboxylation will be stunned to realize how little plant material they can consume with this new potency.
+Once you know the THC content of your material, proper dosing is as simple as weighing out the amount of plant material that contains the amount of THC you desire.
+Long term cannabis patients who are new to the process of total decarboxylation and using decarbed herb will be stunned to realize how little plant material they can consume with this new potency.

 As always, the key to efficient dosing is total decarboxylation of whatever plant material you’ve chosen.
-Click here for more details on decarboxylation and the role it plays in efficient THC usage, or contact us directly if you have questions.
+For more details on decarboxylation and the role it plays in efficient THC usage, see our blog or contact us directly if you have questions.